Career Development Center

 I came on board in 2016, where I now help with the nitty gritty administrative side to career development.
 In our office, I organize post-graduate employment data, as well as plan and coordinate employer and alumni visits to campus.
 Before joining the team, I spent about several years working in career services at the University of Pennsylvania Law School.
 I love meeting students and helping them shape their futures.

 In order to use services and resources offered by the Career Development Center, students must be currently matriculated and enrolled in courses at the College of Arts & Sciences.
 Alumni who have graduated from A&S within the last 5 years may also meet with our staff members in person or via phone.
 We will, on occasion, meet with current students from other colleges; these appointments are arranged on a case-by-case basis.

 Attendance Policy at Alumni and Employer Events

 Relationships with alumni and employers are an important aspect of career development.
 As such, we hold our students to a strict attendance and cancellation policy.
 If a student can no longer attend an event, they must notify our office of this cancellation at least forty-eight hours prior to the event’s start.

-Students who fail to appear at an alumni-related event sponsored by our office, such as a Career Conversation, Office Hours appointment, or networking event, will have a notation added to their Handshake profile, and will be ineligible to participate in on-campus recruiting, career conversations, office hours, or other A&S only alumni-student career networking events until the student meets with a staff member in A&S Career Development to discuss the absence.
+Students who cancel within 24 hours or less before an event, or who fail to appear at an alumni-related event sponsored by our office, such as a Career Conversation, Office Hours appointment, or networking event, will have a notation added to their Handshake profile, and will be ineligible to participate in on-campus recruiting, career conversations, office hours, or other A&S only alumni-student career networking events until the student meets with a staff member in A&S Career Development to discuss the absence.
 Students who fail to appear for a second time at an alumni-related event sponsored by our office must meet with someone in A&S Career Development and will be ineligible to participate in any A&S events with alumni, including career conversations, office hours, or other alumni-student networking events, for six months following the date of the absence.

 Mock Interview Policy